redblaze/node-mysql/README.md

 });
 ```

-will allow the db object "box" to use "box.transaction" API, with a connection pool for transactions set up exactly the same way as the normal connection pool except for the transactionLimit field being overridden to 1.
+will allow the db object "box" to use "box.transaction" API, with a connection pool for transactions set up the same way as the normal connection pool except for the transactionLimit field being overridden to 1.
+So in "box", there are two mysql connection pools, for normal db requests and transactional db requests.
+Their connection pool setups are

 <a name="db-connect">